nationalarchives/da-ayr-design-documentation/architecture-design-records/012-Infrastructure-and-deployment.md

 * Github action are stored [here](https://github.com/nationalarchives/da-ayr-github-actions)

 **Artefact Repository**
-* Artefacts are pushed and stored in s3 bucket with versioning enabled
+* Artefacts are pushed and stored in s3 bucket with versioning enabled.

 ## Infrastructure Resource